googlearchive/blaze_compiler/README.md

 ##  Changelog
+- 10th Aug 2015:
+  - Allowed repeat examples and non-example, as the error message can be unclearly attached to something unrelated (see repeatExample.yaml)

 - 19th May 2015:
   - Improved optimization use a less verbose object detection notation and spurious parent is an object checks